Grosmont – castle

 Architecture

-The original castle from the 11th century was built of earth and wood in the form of motte and bailey.
-Probably it was either a timber keep placed on an earth mound, or protected by a palisade and a ditch defensive circuit (ringwork).
-It was situated on a vast elevation of land, the slopes of which fell to the east towards the bend of the Monnow River, but it was located on the outer side, not the inner side of the river meander.
-A little farther to the south, the castle was surrounded by the Tresenny Brook flowing south-east into Monnow.
+The original castle from the 11th century was built of wood in the form of a motte and bailey.
+It was probably either a wooden keep placed on an earthen mound, or a closed defensive perimeter (ringwork) protected by a palisade and a ditch.
+It was situated on a large elevation of land, the slopes of which fell to the east towards the bend of the Monnow River flowing through the valley.
+The river at the foot of the hill made a bend, but the castle was located on the outside, not the inside, of the meander.
+At a slightly greater distance, from the south, the castle was surrounded by the Tresenny Brook, which flowed into Monnow to the south-east.
+To the west and south-west of the castle, from where the most convenient access road led, a small outer bailey and settlement with an impressive church of St. Nicholas developed.

-The castle in its final form consisted of the upper ward and the outer bailey, which is invisible today.
 The oldest stone element of the upper ward was a rectangular residential range measuring 29 by 9.8 meters, from the beginning of the 13th century, which was located in the eastern part of the courtyard.
-Its massive walls were 2.2 meters thick, were reinforced with a battered plinth securing the building from the side of the slopes of the ditch, and also received three external façades reinforced with pilaster buttresses (also located in places where there were fireplaces inside).
-On the first floor in the northern part there was a private chamber (solar), and further on in the south most of the floor was occupied by a great hall, accessible from the courtyard through wooden stairs.
-The ground floor housed the pantry and the kitchen to which two western portals led, with doors closed from the inside with drawbars, placed in the holes in the wall.
-The lighting of the lower floor was provided by eleven small, narrow slit windows.
+Its massive walls were 2.2 meters thick, were reinforced with a battered plinth securing the building from the side of the slopes of the ditch, and also supported by pilaster strips, situated not only in the corners, but also in places where fireplaces were located inside.
+The ground floor housed a pantry and a kitchen, which were accessed through two western portals with doors closed from the inside with bars placed in holes in the wall.
+The lighting of the lower floor was provided by eleven narrow slit windows.
 In the kitchen, which occupied the southern part of the ground floor, there was a fireplace with a chimney towering over the central part of the southern wall.
-The upper hall was accessed via the mentioned external stairs, but the servants could also get to the upper floor using a spiral staircase located in the wall thickness in the southeast corner.
-Both the great hall and the private chamber had fireplaces, and both rooms were well lit with larger windows than below, additionally equipped with seats from the side of internal niches.
-In the great hall meals were eaten, feasts were organized and guests were invited, while the northern chamber was a private room and probably a bedroom.
+The first floor was accessed by external wooden stairs, but the servants could also use spiral stairs set in the thickness of the wall in the south-eastern corner.
+On the first floor of the building in the northern part there was a private chamber (solar), while in the south most of the floor was occupied by a great hall.
+Both the hall and the private chamber had fireplaces.
+Both rooms were well lit by larger windows than those at the bottom, additionally equipped with seats from the side of the internal niches.
+The great hall was where meals were eaten, feasts were organized, and guests were received, while the northern chamber was a private room and probably a bedroom.

 Two towers on the west side and one on the north side had a horseshoe shape with an outer diameter of approximately 8 meters and protruded beyond the perimeter of the walls enabling side fire.
 All, apart from three above-ground floors, were also equipped with round basements, accessible through openings in the ground floor and able to contain significant amounts of supply.
 This infrequent solution may have been a reflection of Hubert de Burgh’s experience of defending Chinon and Dover castles that have been subjected to prolonged sieges.
 In the fourteenth century, the western towers were raised and crowned with battlements instead of earlier hoarding.
 Their two upper floors were equipped than with chambers heated with fireplaces.
 A portal, accessible after a few stairs from the level of the courtyard, led to the south-west tower, enlarged from the side of the courtyard by a 2.5-meter wide part, in which a spiral staircase to the upper floors was immediately on the right of the entry.
 These upper floors were also accessible via wooden stairs attached to the inner face of the perimeter wall between the western towers.
 Their construction was based on two stone pillars.